aau-giraf/web-api/README.md

 ## Migrations Sqlite
   Add migration:
-  - `dotnet ef migrations add InitialMigration -o Migrations/Sqlite -e Development -c GirafSqliteDbContext`
+  -  `dotnet ef migrations add <MigrationName> -o Migrations --context` GirafSqliteDbContext

-  Update:
+  Update local Sqlite db:
+  - Delete /GirafRest/bin and /GirafRest/Giraf.db
-  - `dotnet ef database update InitialMigration -c GirafSqliteDbContext -e Development`
+  - `dotnet run`

 ## Generate Client
 Because the REST-API integrates swagger as middle-ware it is possible to generate a client-side API in your prefered language.
 To do so start up the REST-API navigate to swagger: `http://localhost:5000/swagger/` and copy the url to the swagger json file on the top of the side.